Dat-Sci/Weather-Analysis/README.md

 ## ⚙️ Data Preparation & Processing

 - Loaded and merged multiple station data for Ann Arbor
-- Filtered to include only relevant variables (TMAX, TMIN)
 - Grouped data by **day of the year** to produce average daily temperature patterns
 - Created a separate subset for **2015** to compare with the baseline decade
 - Prepared the data for time-based visualization using `pandas`